Karina Sainz Borgo: Career

 Sainz Borgo is a reporter and columnist for the Spanish newspaper ABC; she has worked for Spanish media such as Vozpópuli, Zenda, and Onda Cero.
 She is a cultural journalist and author of journalism books such as Caracas hip-hop (2007) and Tráfico y Guaire, el país y sus intelectuales (2007).

 In 2019, she published It Would Be Night in Caracas, her first novel, which has been translated into more than twenty languages.
 Time magazine included this title among the 100 most important books of 2019.

 In her second book, Crónicas barbitúricas, she recounts her life in Madrid.
 In her 2021 novel, No Place to Bury the Dead, she revisits the myth of Antigone and the fundamental right that human beings have to bury their dead.
 Her 2023 fantasy novel, La isla del Doctor Schubert, with illustrations by Natàlia Pàmies, was a finalist for the Grand Continent Prize in 2023.

+In 2026, Sainz Borgo was awarded the prestigious Mariano de Cavia Prize for her article "Lo que más duele no es el desarraigo" (What hurts the most is not the uprooting).
+The jury recognized her precise prose and her profound exploration of the human condition and the experience of exile.